MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/copilot-client-plugins.md

 ## Defining the action in X++

-In X++ you must create a class that's called and that can run code when Copilot Studio invokes the method.
+In X++, you must create a class that's called and can run code when Copilot Studio invokes the method.
 The new class must be a subclass that extends the `SysCopilotChatAction` class.

 ### Data contract